Bónus: History

 Bónus was started by Jón Ásgeir Jóhannesson and his father, Jóhannes Jónsson, with the first store in Skútuvogur street in Reykjavík in April, 1989.
 Within just a few years, the chain became the biggest supermarket chain in Iceland.
 In 1992, another Icelandic supermarket, Hagkaup, bought a 50% stake, and in 1993, Hagkaup and Bónus established a joint purchasing company named Baugur.
-In 1994, the company made its first investment in Faroe Islands.
+In 1994, the company began expanding into the Faroe Islands.

 Bónus and Hagkaup are now both owned by Baugur Group's subdivision Hagar.